 Old Tap House – The house used to provide the water supply for the village tap.
 The initials EMP on the wall stand for the early 18th century Quakers Edward and Priscilla Mugglestone.

 Quaker Smithy – Once a Quaker Meeting House, it then became a Baptist Chapel.
 The Rowse family used the building as a blacksmith’s smithy.
 It is now a house.

 Historic England Grade II – 1074353 – 01-Sep-1983 – House, early c17.
 Coursed squared rubble with plinth.
 Gable to road.
 2 storeys with attic.
 Full listing description of the Quaker Smithy.

 School To Burtons Lane – West Side

 Swannington School – The school opened in 1862 and was extended with an infants school / mission hall in 1894.
-Read more about the building and maintenance of the school buildings and the school’s history and class photographs.
+Read more about the building and the school’s history and class photographs.

 Chilli ‘n’ Spice – In 1908 Wyggeston Hospital sold some building plots north of the school.
 The one next to the school became the new Cooperative Society shop in 1909.
 The premises changed hands and at one time was Holmes butchers, then Four Counties Interiors.
 It is now the popular Chilli’n’Spice restaurant which achieved fame when the band Westlife sent a helicopter to transport a £1,500 takeaway to Manchester.
 Read more about the Swannington Cooperative Shop and the site’s history.